cache-roaster/OpenComposer/docs/APP_en.md

 In the following example,
 checking `hide_advanced_options` will hide `comment`.
 Unlike disabling, it only hides the widget of that key, and does not affect the `script` line.
+The `indent` creates an indent on the left side of a web form.
+You can enter a number from 1 to 5, and the higher the number, the larger the indent width.
 ```
 form:
   hide_advanced_option: